cbiffle/swddude/README.md

 Wire up your micro using the configuration described in `swd_mpsse.h`.

+Install `libusb` 1.0 and the `libusb-compat` package.
+The version supplied by your package manager (apt, Homebrew, etc.) should be fine.

 Build a recent version of `libftdi`.
-The version commonly included in package managers as of this writing (0.19) doesn't support the FT232H's MPSSE feature, which we use to convert it into a SWD interface.
-For best results, build `libftdi` from HEAD.
+As of this writing, you must build `libftdi` from HEAD -- the released version (0.20) still uses the legacy `libusb` 0.1 APIs and is incompatible with `swddude`.

 After checking out `swddude`, build it like so: